 Other punishments, like standing in the rain or on pine cones, were also commonplace.
 Regardless of the year's season, all the children were forced to stand in their underwear for hours in roll calls and often without shoes.

 One child recalled his ordeal in the camp: "Out of hunger, I, together with my six-year-old friend, decided to take two or three potatoes, which we wanted to roast in an oven.
 This was seen by some German out of the guardhouse, who ran after us.
-After taking the potatoes from us, we were taken to the guardhouse, and there Germans beat us severely.
+After taking the potatoes from us, we were taken to the guardhouse, where Germans beat us severely.
 We were hit with leather whips, and during this beating, I fainted.
 I regained consciousness as a result of the enormous pain I felt.
 I realized that Germans were holding me in place, and one of them was burrowing a hole in my leg with a heated iron rod.
 I started to scream and fainted again."

 Children were also beaten in the face with canes, imprisoned in a bunker filled with water up to their knees, or denied food for days.
 Seeing dying prisoners who couldn't fend off rats attacking them was also a traumatic experience for many children.
 Germans also engaged in psychological torture.
 They placed starving children near tables on which bread, cabbage, and cereals were put, and the guards would take photographs of the scene, after which the food was taken away from the children.
 Involuntary blood donations were also taken from young children.